NickT80/Node-js-carshow/readme.md

-#YelpCamp
+#CarShow

 ##Initial Setup
 * Add Landing Page
-* Add Campgrounds Page that lists all campgrounds
+* Add CarShows Page that lists all CarShows

 Each Campground has:
    * Name